Becoming a parent represents a moment of profound change: “I am the same person I was before, and yet I am fundamentally

 I welcome babies into my practice and into the therapeutic space.
 Together, during the assessment appointment, we can speak more about what you are hoping to gain through counselling.
 We can also think together about whether having your baby or toddler with you would make sense given what you are hoping to address in counselling.

-Depending on yours and your family’s needs, I may work individually with a parent, with a couple, or with a parent and infant using an infant-parent psychotherapeutic perspective, either in the cabinet or online.
+Depending on your and your family’s needs, I may work individually with a parent, with a couple, or with a parent and infant using an infant-parent psychotherapeutic perspective, either in the cabinet or online.

 If you would like any further information or to arrange an assessment appointment to see whether we would be a good fit, please click here to find out how to contact me.